brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

   ]
 }
 ```
-**Note:** The real response prohibitively long, so we've shown only a subset.
+**Note:** The real response would be prohibitively long, so we've shown only a subset.

 #### 6.1.1.
 Server status